Vyral/base-template/_posts/2018-09-04-the-seven-components-of-a-business-plan-part-7.md

 Today marks the final installment into our series on the seven components of a business plan.
 This time, we are going to talk about processes and procedures.

 All business plans must incorporate a client relationship management system, also called a CRM.
 There are many CRMs available, such as Top Producer, Firepoint, BoomTown, or TigerLead, that you can choose from.
-Personally, we use Firepoint, because it can take your business take you from a small group to a large team.
+Personally, we use Firepoint, because it can take your business from a small group to a large team.

 {% include pullquote.html %}